Ji4n1ng/OpenInTerminal/README.md

 ### If you are using Dark Mode

 I provided several icons along with the app in the release.
 You can right click on the app and select `Get Info`.
-Drag the icon to change.
+Drag the icon to cover the default icon.

 ![change_icon](./screenshots/change_icon.gif)

-## How to build
+## How to build 🔨

+`Mojave build passing ✅`

 ```
 git clone https://github.com/Ji4n1ng/OpenInTerminal